 About the Program

-Students participating in this program will take two courses taught by University of Auckland faculty and two courses offered by the HWS Faculty Director.
+Students participating in this program will take one course offered by the HWS Faculty Director, two courses taught by University of Auckland faculty, and will complete a credit-bearing internship.

 Maori Life and Culture (1 credit)

-This program will be of particular interest to students in the arts (including dance), Movement Studies, Arts and Education, Media and Society, Environmental Studies, and those interested in issues of multiculturalism and ethnic minorities.
-In addition, the program includes a service-learning component and will be of interest to those seeking community service/community engagement opportunities.
+This program will be of particular interest to students in American Studies, Environmental Studies, Media and Society, Entrepreneurial Studies, Anthropology, Social Justics, and those interested in issues of multiculturalism and ethnic minorities.
+In addition, the program includes an internship placement designed to provide students the opportunity to engage with the local community.

-Students will be placed in homestays while in Auckland, arranged through the University of Auckland, and will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.
+Students will live in a university residence hall for the first four weeks of the program and then be placed in homestays for the remainder of the program in Auckland, arranged through the University of Auckland.
+Students will stay in a variety of accommodation types while on excursions, including student hostels, hotels, or cabins.

 The program includes a variety of excursions integrated with the academic coursework.
-In addition to sites in and around Auckland, excursion destinations may include Wellington, Rotorua, and the Taupo, Ruapehu and Waikato regions of the North Island.
+In addition to sites in and around Auckland, excursion destinations may include Rotorua and the Waimangu Volcanic Valley, Wellington, and various locations on the South Island.

 HWS students must complete all components of the Global Education application in order to be considered for admission to this program.

-The Auckland program is offered every Fall semester.
-In odd years the academic focus will be Education and in even years it will vary depending upon the expertise of the faculty director.
+The Auckland program is offered every Spring semester.
+Typically, in even years the academic focus will vary depending upon the expertise of the faculty director while in odd years the program focus will be Education.

 IMPORTANT: The handbook(s) below is/are the most recent handbook(s) published for this program.
 A new version, with updated information, will be made available each semester.
 Program participants will receive their updated handbook approximately 2-3 months prior to their program’s start date.